tomcam/ec2-linuxami-adduser/README.md

 ## TODO:

 * Explain visudo actions
-* Correct to make user permissions less powerful?
+* Create a group, then Add user to that group with slightly reduced permissions so they can't see other home dirs, etc.

 ## Reference